 Follow the highlighted hyperlinks, below, to find more about each program.

-The Family Medicine Program at Baptist Memorial Hospital is a newly established program that will welcome its’ inaugural class of residents in July 2022.
+The Family Medicine Program at Baptist Memorial Hospital - DeSoto is a newly established program that will welcome its’ inaugural class of residents in July 2022.
 Located 5 miles south of Memphis, TN, the unopposed program will have the opportunity to develop a unique Family Medicine Program that gives each resident both urban and rural experiences in one.
 Each resident will have the opportunity to care for patients in both a Federally Qualified Healthcare Center and a Baptist-owned medical clinic throughout their three years of training.

 The Department of Internal Medicine at Baptist Golden Triangle in Columbus, MS is dedicated to training residents for careers in general internal medicine or further training in a subspecialty area.
 The education structure of the program is centered on patient-based learning, a core schedule emphasizing pathology of disease as well as diagnostic processes and clinical management skills.
 Internal Medicine residents work within the Baptist Memorial Health Care system and benefit from more hands-on primary care and subspecialty experience through one-on-one work in clinical and community-based settings.